hamikm/NetworkSimulator/README.md

 ### Architecture

-Event driven simulation
+Our simulation is event-driven, which means that it initially seeds an event queue with starter events--`start_flow_event` instances in our case--then enters a loop in which it dequeues an event, calls its `runEvent` function, then logs some data before iterating.
+Each event occurs at a particular time, which was determined at the time the event was created and which is used to order the events in the events queue, and each event can in turn queue more events.
+For example, a `send_packet_event` might enqueue a `receive_packet_event` after determining the time at which its packet will be received at the other end of the link.
+That process is explained in detail in the documentation in the corresponding class.

-We will follow the flow of the `netsim` program from start to finish and will omit a discussion of the unit tests.
+As we explain the architecture in more detail we will follow the flow of the `netsim` program from start to finish.
+The unit test architecture is not discussed.

 #### Program Input